netsensei/colada/_posts/2015-10-05-implementing-the-europeana-api-in-php.markdown

 ## The idea

 I noticed that a modern, versatile integration of the API in PHP wasn't readily available.
+[This project](https://github.com/dan-nl/europeana-api) makes a fair attempt, but lacks documentation, unit tests and publication via [packagist](https://packagist.org/).
 So, after some deliberation, I decided to embark on writing the necessary tools as a side project and releasing them under an open source license.

 The project would consist of two phases.
 First, I'd focus on writing a generic API library in PHP.
 It would contain a set of classes and functions which abstracts all the boilerplate of dealing with a REST API away.
 The library should be heavily geared towards reusability: write once, use many times.
 Using the library, a developer should only have to focus on building application specific functionality instead of having to figure out how to communicate with the API.